20. One of many prehistoric Gold Lunulas.

 30. Again, using Johnson’s method but working to the secondary axis, we mark out the position of the inner faces of stones 57 and 58 of Trilithon 4.

 The result of all this work proves several things.
-Stone 56 of the Great trilithon, which was returned to the vertical and securely set in concrete by Col Gowland in 1901, is now about six imperial inches forward of the ideal position.
+Stone 56 of the Great trilithon, which was returned to the vertical and securely set in concrete by Col Gowland in 1901, is about six imperial inches forward of the ideal position.
 Not that its likely to be Gowlands fault!

 Stone 16 is placed too close to what would become its neighbour 17, and is on the wrong axis, anyway.
 However, this could be the builders way of allowing winter solstice sunlight to fall on the flattened rear of the Great trilithon.
 But 16 still upsets the geometry!